near/NEPs/specs/ChainSpec/Transactions.md

 ### Before adding to a chunk

-A chunk producer has to create a chunk with valid and ordered transactions up to some limits.
+A chunk producer has to create a chunk with valid and ordered transactions limited by two criteria:
-One limit is the maximum number of transactions, another is the total gas burnt for transactions.
+ - the maximum number of transactions for a chunk.
+ - the total gas burnt for transactions within a chunk.

-To order and filter transactions, chunk producer gets a pool iterator and passes it to the runtime adapter.
+To order and filter transactions, the chunk producer gets a pool iterator and passes it to the runtime adapter.
 The runtime adapter pulls transactions one by one.
-The valid transactions are added to the result, invalid transactions are discarded.
+The valid transactions are added to the result; invalid transactions are discarded.
-Once the limit is reached, all the remaining transactions from the iterator are returned back to the pool.
+Once one of the chunk limits is reached, all the remaining transactions from the iterator are returned back to the pool.

 ## Pool iterator